Floyd McKissick: Soul City

 Soul City, however, ran into difficulties and the project never developed as McKissick had hoped.
 In June 1980, the Soul City Corporation and the federal government reached an agreement that allowed the government to assume control the following January.
 Under the agreement, the company retained 88 acres of the project, including the site of a mobile home park and a 60,000-square-foot building that had served as the project's headquarters.

 The Department of Housing & Urban Development paid off $10 million in loans and agreed to pay an additional $175,000 of the project's debts.
 In exchange, McKissick agreed to drop a lawsuit brought to block HUD from shutting down the project.

 Later life and death

 In June 1990, Floyd McKissick was appointed a state district court judge in the Ninth Judicial District in North Carolina, by Republican Governor James G. Martin.
-Less than a year after being appointed, while also working as pastor of the First Baptist Church of Soul City, McKissick died of lung cancer at the age 69 on Sunday April 28, 1991.
+Less than a year after being appointed, while also working as pastor of the First Baptist Church of Soul City, McKissick died of lung cancer at the age 69 on April 28, 1991.
 He was buried in Soul City.
 He was survived by his wife, the former Evelyn Williams, whom he married in 1942; a son, Floyd McKissick, Jr; and three daughters, Joycelyn, Andree, and Charmaine.